WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/reqs.md

 ### User Story User
 #### As a player, I want to be able to use the basic game controls to traverse the world and try to beat my High-score while also not running into any bugs that will decrease my in-game immersion.
-* 4.1 Implement Toggle Functionality of Score Display
+* 4.1 Fluid Game Controls
-   - The game will provide a toggle feature that allows a player show and hide their score during gameplay.
-This feature will be provided as a hotkey option at the users disposal.
+   - The game shall provide a set of responsive controls that allow players to navigate the game world seamlessly (ei: forward, backwards, left, right, jump)

  * 4.2 Implement a Start Menu with Interactive Options
    - The game will have a start menu on load up that allows a player to choose between options to start or quit game.
 It will be very easy to navigate and look appealing to the user.